opensrp/fhircore/docs/configuration.md

 5. `forms`

+   Configure the Questionnaire forms that the app will uses.

    | Attributes               | Description                                                          | Type |
    | :----------------------------- | :------------------------------------------------------------------------ | :--- |
    | forms           | Sets the list of Questionnaire to be used in the app                           | List&lt;QuestionnaireConfig&gt; |